gspahlin/Movie_metric_predictor/README.md

 # Movie_score_predictor
-Can an averge IMDb user score be predicted by basic data?
+Can an averge IMDb user score be predicted by basic data using machine learning?

 The goal of this project is to be able to predict the success of a movie using data that would be easily obtainable prior to its release.
 The idea for this project is similar to the movie analysis I did as a group project during the MSU Data Analytics Bootcamp.
 In this case I am using machine learning to help me make predictions,